MenkeTechnologies/zsh-expand/README.md

 ### // THE MONSTER CHAIN

 No other expansion plugin can do this.
-12 shell builtin permutations up front, then every one of the 62 command wrapper commands duplicated with different flag combos. `strace` and `ltrace` with all 40 flags maxed out.
+12 shell builtin permutations up front, then every one of the 62 command wrapper commands duplicated with different flag combos. `strace` with all 41 flags and `ltrace` with all 25 flags.
 Variable assignments scattered everywhere.
 Shell builtins come first (they only exist inside zsh), then command wrappers chain freely.
 The parser consumes the entire prefix and `gco` expands to `git checkout`:

 ```
 nocorrect time -p command -p builtin eval noglob coproc       \